dfds/dojo/workshops/kafka-deep-dive/2/README.md

 If everything is working as expected, you should see the message in the other terminal emulator window.

+Make sure to run `docker-compose down` to clean up any residual resources.

 ---
 Great!
 We now have a .NET Core project that can **Consume** from a **Topic**.
 In the third kata, we will expand upon that code, and **Produce** to a **Topic**.